danilkhromov/cropneg/README.md

 ### Usage
 In darktable select `enable auto crop` checkbox located under the export tab.
 Selected images will be cropped automatically in the export process.
+If application is unable to properly detect exposed bounds of scanned image, then it will be exported without any cropping.

 ![](darktable.png)